 Colorado police officers dragged by stolen vehicle suspect

-The officers sustaine dnon-life threatning injuries.
+The officers sustained non-life threatening injuries.

 Three Colorado police officers in a Denver suburb were dragged by a suspect who was then shot and killed Tuesday while responding to reports of a stolen vehicle, authorities said.